These are biggest moose kills in the Safari Club International Record book.

 The largest Alaska-Yukon Moose in the record books, as well as the highest scoring moose for all of North America, was taken by Debra Card near Cordova, Alaska with a rifle in September 1999.

-Not only is this the only moose on the list taken by a female hunter, it is also the only one which was hunted in the United States.
+Not only is this the only moose on the list taken by a female hunter, it is also the biggest moose hunted in the United States.
 Her moose had whopping 74 2/8″ spread with 19 points on one side and 20 on the other and scored an extraordinary 731 1/8″.
-To put in perspective how gigantic this moose was, it is a full 225″ (68%) larger than the largest Shiras Moose in the record books.
+To put in perspective how gigantic this moose was, it is over 225″ (68%) larger than the largest Shiras Moose in the record books.